Lectionary Bible Studies and Sermons

 There is an urban myth in Christian circles that a believer, as long as they are in the right church and living a holy life or a spirit-filled life, will find their life blessed with success.
 They will have a fulfilled family life, advancement in their career and prosperity in business; health, wealth and happiness will be theirs.

 Unless we are living in a blinked daze, we all know that success is far from the norm.
 Some do succeed, but others, with all the positive thinking in the world, even if supported by loads of prayer, find success nothing more than an allusive dream.
 We don't make the team, someone else gets the promotion, our marriage falters, our business fails, and to top it off, our health deteriorates.
 Gladly, the Bible speaks to we also-rans.
-Actually, it says quite a bit to us and our passage for study is not short of a word from the Lord.
+Our passage for study is not short of a word from the Lord to we members of the B team.

-James has had a few words to say to the rich, or as we know them today, the successful.
+James has had a few words to say to the rich and successful.
 He now turns his attention to the rest, the not-so-well-off.
 From what we can discern from the letter of James, the congregation he addresses is anything but rich, anything but successful.
-In fact, the powerful rich are most likely persecuting the members of the Christian fellowship, 5:1-6.
+In fact, the powerful rich are most likely persecuting the members of the Christian fellowship, cf., 5:1-6.
 His word to the strugglers of this world is "be patient", patient in the sense of a humble dependence on God's mercy; a dependence on the one who will sort the mess out for us.
 So, James is calling on us to patiently rely on the Lord's promised mercy.
 We are to be like the farmer who lives his life reliant on regular weather patterns; spring will come, the wet season will come.
-We are to be like the prophets who, without seeing the fulfilment of the Lord's promises, relied on them none the less.
+We are to be like the prophets who, without seeing the fulfillment of the Lord's promises, relied on them none the less.
 We are to be like Job who persevered through his suffering and lived to see his faith realized.

-Much of our striving produces mediocre results, but God's ultimate intensions for us in Christ are anything but mediocre.
-Our momentary limitations will be transformed in humble dependence upon our Lord.
+Much of our striving produces mediocre results, but God's ultimate intentions for us in Christ are anything but mediocre.
+Let us rest on the truth that our momentary limitations will ultimately be transformed by humble dependence upon our Lord.

 Discussion